yanghede88/Academic-Paper-Recommendation-System/README.md

 # Academic-Paper-Recommendation-System
 # README

-This notebook consists of three main stages.
-First, paper metadata is collected through the OpenAlex API, where NLP-related papers are fetched together with key metadata such as title, abstract, publication year, citation count, references, and concept labels.
-Second, the retrieved data is stored in PostgreSQL, where separate tables are created for papers, citation relationships, and concept mappings to support efficient querying and recommendation.
-Third, abstract embeddings are generated for papers with available abstracts using the all-MiniLM-L6-v2 sentence-transformer model, producing 384-dimensional vectors that are stored in the database for later semantic similarity computation during recommendation.
+1. OpenAlex API Fetch
+   - Fetch paper metadata from OpenAlex using the public API
+   - Retrieve title, abstract, publication year, citation count, references, and concepts
+   - Focus on NLP-related papers for the recommendation dataset

+2. PostgreSQL Storage
+   - Store fetched paper metadata in PostgreSQL tables
+   - Maintain separate tables for papers, citation relationships, and concept mappings
+   - Enable structured querying for recommendation and analysis

+3. Embedding Generation
+   - Generate abstract embeddings for papers with available abstracts
+   - Use the all-MiniLM-L6-v2 sentence-transformer model
+   - Store 384-dimensional vectors in PostgreSQL for semantic similarity computation